ScaryPoppins/shelfie1/README.md

 Live example here

-For the first part of the project you will be adding two main features, viewing products and adding additional products.
+For the first part of the project you will be adding two main features: viewing products and adding additional products.

 Functionality of the form:
-* A user should be able to add a name, price for the product.
+* A user should be able to add a name and a price for the product.
 * A user should be able to add an image URL for the product.
 * There should be an image preview that displays the image added by the user.
     * If there is no image URL, a default image should appear in the preview.